littlethao/flashnotes/dbCheatSheet.md

 end
 ```

 Note:
 Two timestamp columns are automatically added so we know when a given record was created or last updated.
 The migration itself is timestamped based on when we ran the generate command.

 Now, run:

 `$ bin/rake db:migrate` to update your database with the newly created model/table.

 _To run migration on specific environments:

 `$ bin/rake db:migrate RAILS_ENV=test`

+or

 `$ bin/rake db:migrate RAILS_ENV=development`_

 When you made a mistake during generation:

 `$ rails d migration MigrationName` to remove the migration (in this case, MigrationName is CreateRestaurants).

 Drop the tables in the databases that were made earlier:

 `$ psql` to connect to your own database

 `$ \c <database_name>` to connect to a database

 `$ drop table <table_name>;` to delete a table from your database

 `$ \q` to disconnect from your own database

 Run migration again: